cremedelacremetop/cremedelacreme/README.md

 ##### Country and top-lists

-Concerning groups of countries and top-lists, we found out that the same behavior of Editor choice remains for all the pairs containing Editor choice:
+Regarding groups of countries and top-lists, we found out that the same behavior of Editor choice remains for all the pairs containing Editor choice:

 ![](/images/rating_group.png)